 Proudly serving the San Diego, California community, our methadone clinics provide adults struggling with addiction the ability to recover from heroin, oxycodone, Percocet, and other opiates.

-Group therapy is a therapeutic practice that involves the use of multiple patients coming together in a singular counseling session.
-Group therapy sessions typically utilize one therapist, however, some sessions may include multiple therapists to team up with multiple patients.
+Group counseling is a therapeutic practice that involves the use of multiple patients coming together in a singular counseling session.
+Group counseling sessions typically utilize one therapist, however, some sessions may include multiple therapists to team up with multiple patients.

-Group therapy pulls its success from both the therapist who is leading the session, as well as the patients who are contributing their personal perceptions, experiences, and opinions.
-The following are the fundamental goals and philosophies of group therapy:
+Group counseling pulls its success from both the therapist who is leading the session, as well as the patients who are contributing their personal perceptions, experiences, and opinions.
+The following are the fundamental goals and philosophies of group counseling:

 - Universality – Lowering feelings of loneliness amongst group members by highlighting the common emotions and experiences between individuals